Infinity Gems: Television

+Film

+The Infinity Stones appear in Lego Marvel Super Heroes - Guardians of the Galaxy: The Thanos Threat.
+Additionally, a seventh Infinity Stone, the red Build Stone, which grants the power to build virtually anything, appears as well.

 Marvel Cinematic Universe

 The Infinity Gems, renamed Infinity Stones, play important roles in the first three phases of the Marvel Cinematic Universe (MCU), referred to collectively as the "Infinity Saga".
 The Infinity Stones also make minor appearances in the Phase Four television series Loki, WandaVision, and What If...?.
-In the “Multiverse Saga”, it is revealed that the respective universe’s stones can’t be destroyed by anything from another universe.